DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 }
 ```

-This approach gained a lot of popularity because it allowed one to test the busisness logic in a normal unit test,
+This approach gained a lot of popularity because it allowed one to test the business logic in a normal unit test,
 without needing a full real or emulated environment.
 But this approach has a number of flaws, some of which are inherent
 in its design, and some are just problems with the real-world implementation of it.